googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 * learn valuable BigQuery SQL syntax
 * become familiar with the variants table created by a Google Genomics variant export

-BigQuery uses thousands of machines in parallel to process your queries.
+BigQuery can use thousands of machines in parallel to process your queries.
-This means you can use it to interact with genomic data in an ad-hoc fashion.
+This means you can use it to interact with genomic data in an ad-hoc fashion:
 Queries that on traditional systems take hours to run (as batch jobs) can instead be processed in seconds with BigQuery.

 This code lab focuses on genomic variant data that has been exported from Google Genomics to BigQuery.
-The dataset used is from the public `Illumina Platinum Genomes project data`_ (17 samples).
+The dataset used is from the public `Illumina Platinum Genomes project data`_ (6 samples).
 You may run the same queries against other datasets exported from Google Genomics, including:

 * the `1000 Genomes project data`_